ivanlukomskiy/x-shape-models/readme.md

-Experiments with generating models for 3D printing using Python with `numpy-stl`.
+Experiments with generating models for 3D printing using Python and `numpy-stl`.

 # basic idea